 Tremezzina is located on the western banks of Lake Como, right in front of Bellagio, and is the result of a recent merger of the comunes of Lenno, Mezzegra, Ossuccio, and Tremezzo.
 People who visit this small town will have the chance to enjoy a place that is rich in atmosphere, history, and attractions.
-Go on reading and find the best things to do in Tremezzo and its surrounding areas.
+Read the best things to do in Tremezzo and surroundings, and find the attractions on the map!

 Tremezzina, amid villas and natural beauty